 - Ash gourd

-● The therapy is aimed at the purification of toxins and the elimination of imbalances in dosha.
-After shodhana or the purification process that includes Panchakarma, hospice care, and Rasayana, tonics are recommended to keep nutritional health, positive mental well-being, and vitality achieved through the treatment.
+The therapy purifies toxins and eliminates imbalances in dosha.
+After undergoing shodhana, which includes Panchakarma, hospice care, and Rasayana, practitioners recommend tonics to maintain nutritional health, positive mental well-being and vitality achieved through the treatment.

 Panchakarma is a complete cleansing and detoxification of the body that includes five cleansing actions for the body, mind, and a variety of sub-actions.

 - The process of detoxification at the cell level brings peace of mind and a relaxed and calm state of mind.

 - Removal of ama and the toxins that cause fatigue and a sluggish body and mood swings, and persistent low moods

 - Better digestion and better respiration

 - Ageing slows down and increases vitality

 The five principal karmas or cleansing actions, to achieve a complete mental and physical cleanse comprise: